root-project/web/manual/storing_root_objects/index.md

 KEY: TNtuple ntuple;1 Demo ntuple
 {% endhighlight %}

-The line beginning with `OBJ` indicates that an {% include ref class="TProfile" %} object of class , called `hprof`, has been added in memory to this directory.
+The line beginning with `OBJ` indicates that an {% include ref class="TProfile" %} object, called `hprof`, has been added in memory to this directory.
 This new `hprof` in memory is independent from the `hprof` on disk.
-If you make changes to the `hprof` in memory, they are not propagated to the `hprof` on disk.
-A new version of `hprof` is only saved when use the `Write()` method.
+If you make changes to the `hprof` object in memory, they are not propagated to the `hprof` object on disk.
+A new version of `hprof` is only saved if you use the `Write()` method.

 ## Remotely accessing a ROOT file